Anton-Shkirya/Anton-Shkirya/README.md

 ## Hi there 👋
+- I graduated from higher education institution
-🌱 I’m currently learning Python in The Founder
+- I’m currently learning Python in The Founder
+- I am working in IT related to medicine
+- I use SQL at work, struggling with PHP
 <!--
 **Anton-Shkirya/Anton-Shkirya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.